 At 15, Liam ran away.
 He'd gone to the local dance, but because they considered him of a lower class he wasn't allowed in.
 The adoptive dad and local priest were acting as doormen, with a big basket of entrance money.
 After they'd stopped him from entering, Liam flipped, pushed them over, took the money and ran.
 He walked nine miles to Derry with the money from the dance and got the boat over to Glasgow.

-"The next-door neighbour told me: 'There's nothing here for you.
+"The next-door neighbor told me: 'There's nothing here for you.
 All you'll be doing is milking cows all your life, for nothing,'" says Liam.
 "So I took off for Scotland."

 "No surrender!" shouts Liam, with a fist pump.
 It turns out The Giant was a member of the original IRA.